Understanding the question

 - Process words

-You will be able to focus your ideas much more clearly if you identify the content and process words in the question or title of your assignment.
+You'll be able to focus your ideas much more clearly if you identify the content and process words in the question or title of your assignment.

 These tell you what topics the question requires you to focus on.
 For example, look at this assignment question.